dpbriggs/redis-oxide-py/README.rst

 Publish / Subscribe
 ^^^^^^^^^^^^^^^^^^^

-redis-py includes a `PubSub` object that subscribes to channels and listens for new messages.
+redis-oxide-py includes a `PubSub` object that subscribes to channels and listens for new messages.
 Creating a `PubSub` object is easy.

 .. code-block:: python